blog Details

 ◾ Time lost during cool down

-◾ Restart energy use
+◾ Restart energy consumption

-◾ Sudden thermal shocks to tubes
+◾ Sudden thermal shock to tubes and headers

 ◾ Safety inspections and compliance delays